crocs-muni/ct-tools/index.md

 The table is based mostly on the work in [*“They’re not that hard to mitigate”: What Cryptographic Library Developers Think About Timing Attacks*](https://crocs.fi.muni.cz/public/papers/usablect_sp22) with addition of more tools.
 Each tool has its own page with more information and resources, sometimes **even a tutorial on using the tool**.

+There are currently {% site.tools.size %} tools in the table.

 ## Tools

 <table>